 - Avoid copyright issues.
 Only post content that EO owns or has permission to post.
 When sharing content with permission, always cite the source by listing the name, tagging the owner’s social media account, or linking to the original website.

-- Use your best judgment Remember there may be consequences to what you post, so consider your content carefully.
+- Use your best judgment.
 If you are about to post something that makes you the slightest bit uncomfortable, review these guidelines, think about whether to post the material or refer to an EO staff member.

 Standards for appropriate content and conversation

-Although online conversations on social media sites are often casual, they must remain professional and respectful.
+Although online conversations on social media sites are often casual in tone, they must remain professional and respectful.
 Comments on EO official pages need to be monitored to ensure compliance with the social networking guidelines.
-Inappropriate comments should be removed.
-Content that should be deleted includes:
+Inappropriate comments will be removed.
+The following content will be deleted:

 - Any post that violates EO’s non-solicitation policy